apache/incubator-brooklyn/docs/use/guide/extras/index.md

 ### Apache Whirr

-Whirr allows running services on a variety of cloud providers and on localhost.
+Whirr allows running a variety of services on cloud providers and on localhost.
 This is done by providing a ``recipe`` which describes what services to launch.
-You can find an example of how Brooklyn integrates with Whirr here [TODO: link].
+You can find an example of how Brooklyn integrates with Whirr [here](/use/examples/whirrhadoop/index.html#custom-whirr-recipe).